Steroid Conversion Calculator

-The steroid conversion calculator is a tool used to estimate correct corticosteroid dosage.
-The calculation is based on steroid equivalency - the fact that steroids can be substituted by one another, taking into account their potency and their duration of action.
+This steroid conversion calculator is a tool used to estimate the correct corticosteroid dosage.
+The calculation is based on steroid equivalency – the fact that steroids can be substituted by one another, taking into account their potency and duration of action.

 This is a calculator for medical professionals.
 If you're a patient, don't try to modify your therapy without consulting a physician!

 Please remember that the estimated doses apply only to intravenous or oral administration of steroids.